 While I know that veganism isn’t for everyone, I will say that seeing the vegan club at UTA was a big wake up call for me.
 After getting a booklet full of recipes and info about why going vegan should be considered, I did my own research.
 For the first time in my life had a wealth of nutrition info that was broken down in a way I understood.
 Backed by a desire to contribute to helping the Earth more and adjusting my behavior to align with my values, I began my journey to veganism.
 I found my motivation to get healthy and live.

 Learning that Food is not the problem

 Taking the time to learn about nutrition and talk to those who study it gave me an opportunity to learn that food didn’t have to be my enemy.
 That skinny wasn’t always healthy or fit.

 - Eating real food.
 As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working class people to do this.
 So please don’t just assume people are lazy.
 I have often heard that staying away from the inside aisles of the store is the best.
 I tend to agree, but also heavily believe in knowing what is on the label.
 Check the resource list below to find a link that discusses how to read the nutritional facts and ingredient labels.
 Also, let us not forget portion sizes are a factor as well.

 - Exercise.
 This is really individualized so start slow, do the best you can, modify when needed, and don’t push yourself too much.
 Find a fitness studio that fits you, or even use videos, apps, and YouTube.

 - Moderating, not necessarily excluding junk.
 I describe junk food as foods with low nutritional value and often fast food and pre-packaged.
-Of course, there are some fast food that are relatively healthy and some prepackaged food that aren’t horrible.
+Of course, there are some fast food that is relatively healthy and some prepackaged food that isn’t horrible.
 Make sure to read your labels.

 - Learning that body types are a real thing and that not everyone is meant to be one idealized size.